neshkeev/spark-exercises/README.md

 1. Get the container id: `CONTAINER_ID=$(docker container ls -a | grep postgres | awk '{print $1}')`
 1. Remove the container by id: `[ -n "${CONTAINER_ID}" ] && docker rm ${CONTAINER_ID} || echo 'Nothing to remove'`
 1. Start the containers: `docker compose up` and proceed with the preparation instructions

+### 404 Not Found on Hadoop WebUI

+Hadoop doesn't expect to be run inside a container, so it resolves it's hostname to `hadoop` which prevents some links from following on Hadoop WebUI.
+If a HTTP request ends up with `404 Not Found`, replacing `hadoop` to `localhost` in the address bar of your web browser will most likely fix the problem.